 Model evaluation and statistical methods

-For each experiment, we compare pair of heartbeat windows.
+For each experiment, we compare pairs of heartbeat windows.
 We define the label of a negative pair as 0 and positive as 1.
 In the confusion matrix, C∈N2×2 , the rows represent the ground truth labels and the columns represent the predictions.
-To predict whether a pair is positive or negative, we need to set a threshold which is the angle that any pair that its embeddings is larger than it would be considered as negative and smaller as positive.
+To predict whether a pair is positive or negative, we need to set a threshold for cx1i,x2i;Θ which can range in -1,1.
+This is equivalent to set a threshold to the angle between the embeddings.
+If the angle between the embeddings of the pair’s components is larger in absolute value than the threshold than it would be considered as negative and if it is smaller it would be considered as positive.
 The FAR and FRR are a function of the threshold.
 These measures are equivalent to false negative rate and false positive rate respectively if we define a positive pair as a pair of signals that belong to the same mouse and a negative pair if they belong to different mice.

-In biometry verification statistics, it is common to report equal error rate (EER)18 which corresponds to the value of FPR and FAR when they are equal.
+In biometry verification statistics, it is common to report equal error rate (EER)16 which corresponds to the value of FPR and FAR when they are equal.